SojjaDDev/structured-RESTful-API/README.md

 ---

-**Note**: This is a learning project demonstrating structured Express.js application development.
-For production use, consider adding database integration, authentication, and more robust error handling.
+**Note**: This is a learning project demonstrating advanced Express.js application development with MySQL and JWT authentication.
+Perfect for backend development portfolios!